Skip to main content

 With more than 90% of organizations using the cloud, foundational knowledge in cloud computing is highly valuable.
 Hands-on proficiency with leading cloud platforms like Amazon Web Service (AWS), Google Cloud Platform (GCP), and Microsoft Azure will jumpstart your career not only in DevOps but any role associated with the cloud.
 Although costly, getting certified with any of these cloud providers will give you a significant edge over others who do not.

 It’s not easy and accessible to practice DevOps.
 To get deep with DevOps, you will likely need to gain hands-on experience in a professional setting.
-This is why most of the advanced DevOps concepts are learned on the job, where you can collaborate with experienced teams and work on real-world projects.
+This is why many developers learn advanced DevOps concepts on the job by collaborating with experienced teams and working on real-world projects.

 Therefore, starting as an intern or applying as a DevOps Engineer at companies like Ingenuity Software could be an excellent opportunity to not only acquire foundational knowledge but also get your hands dirty with practical experiences.
 Of course, this is not the only way, but such a path would ensure career growth and personal development in a fast-paced industry.